 The mosaics found at the Montarozzi area of Arpi give a virtuoso display of the varied techniques which developed through the 4th to 3rd century BC: small pebbles become irregular surfaces and eventually regular cubes.
 By breaking the pebbles a flatter surface could be achieved and the individual pieces were refined to the cubes we are accustomed to.
 Roman mosaics of this sort were known as “opus tesselatum”.

 From Pebbles to Tesserae in Mosaics

-It may be a gross over-semplification but by and large we can closely associate coloured highly figurative work with Graeco-Orientalising influence and the black and white mosaics with the Roman-Italic current of art.
+It may be a gross over-simplification but by and large, we can closely associate coloured highly figurative work with Graeco-Orientalising influence and the black and white mosaics with the Roman-Italic current of art.
 Very gross generalisation!

 the use of black and white geometric shapes